-In 1939 came the reappearance of the Marshall College year book-"The Chief Justice," named in honor of Chief Justice John Marshall for whom our college was also named.
-To Elmore S. Mossman, the Editor, and Bob Early, Business Manager, and to their staff of ardent workers goes the credit for the reappearance of such an important student publication.
+In 1939 the Marshall College year book, "The Chief Justice," made its appearance.
+This publication was so named in honor of Chief Justice John Marshall for whom our college was also named.
+To Elmore S. Mossman, the Editor, and Bob Early, the Business Manager, and to their staff of ardent workers goes the credit for such an important student publication.